 You will need to uncover critical details, such as who committed the crime?
 Where did it occur?
 What was the weapon?
 By working together, you can discover clues and secrets to put the puzzle together.
 If you’ve played Clue before, you know what’s it about.

 In Mysterium, one player takes on the role of the ghost, and everyone else acts as a medium.
 With their help, the ghost first recalls the presence of the suspects on the night of the murder.
 There are different suspect, location, and weapon cards, which the ghost randomly assigns to a medium in secret.

 Each game turn represents one hour, and the ghost turns one or more vision cards face up.
-They refill their hand to total seven each time.
-The mediums job is to deduce the suspect which corresponds to the vision card, and they have two minutes from the time the ghost hands the cards to the final medium.
+They refill their hand to a total of seven each time.
+The medium’s job is to deduce the suspect which corresponds to the vision card, and they have two minutes from the time the ghost hands the cards to the final medium.

 Mediums place their token on a suspect, and put clairvoyance tokens on those suspected by other mediums, to show whether they agree or disagree.